645383/bunni/README.md

-If you find a bug, poor default, missing feature or find any part of the API inconvenient, please [file an issue](http://github.com/ruby-amqp/bunny/issues) on GitHub.
-When filing an issue, please specify which Bunny and RabbitMQ versions you are using, provide recent RabbitMQ log file contents if possible, and try to explain what behavior you expected and why.
+If you find a bug, poor default, missing feature or find any part of the API inconvenient, please [file an issue](http://github.com/ruby-amqp/bunni/issues) on GitHub.
+When filing an issue, please specify which Bunni and RabbitMQ versions you are using, provide recent RabbitMQ log file contents if possible, and try to explain what behavior you expected and why.
 Bonus points for contributing failing test cases.